 Key findings

-- Respiratory illness was the most common reason Australians used NewDoc's online GP service in April 2026, accounting for 20.1% of consults (cold, flu, viral illness, and COVID combined).
+- Respiratory illness was the most common clinical reason Australians sought care from NewDoc's online GPs in April 2026, at 13.9% of all consults (cold, flu, viral illness, and COVID combined).

-- Mental health was the third most common reason at 12.1% of consults — covering Mental Health Treatment Plans, anxiety, depression, and related presentations.
-Documentation & admin (prescription renewals and medical certificates) sits between the two at 14.4%.
+- Mental health was the second most common clinical reason at 7.7% of all consults, covering Mental Health Treatment Plans, anxiety, depression, and related presentations, ahead of musculoskeletal problems (7.1%).

 - Median wait time from booking to consult was 5.0 hours.
 Most Australians using NewDoc were seen the same waking day they booked.

-- 0.7% of consults showed clinical red-flag features warranting same-day in-person or ED escalation, after the production urgency tags were re-classified against a strict clinical-urgency rubric.
-About 93% presented as low or moderate clinical urgency — the case mix online GP is best suited to.
+- 0.7% of consults showed clinical red-flag features warranting same-day in-person or ED escalation, after the production urgency tags were mapped to ACEM's Australasian Triage Scale (ATS).
+About 93% presented as low or moderate clinical urgency, the case mix online GP is best suited to.

 - Demand peaks late morning (10am–2pm Sydney time) with a clear second peak after hours (6–10pm), consistent with patients booking either inside their working day or after-hours.